Behice Sultan: Engagement

 Behice contracted tuberculosis as a child and lived all her life in isolation and supervised by foreign doctors.
 Her family, in particular her half-sisters Refia Sultan and Seniha Sultan often wrote her letters to cheer her up.
 Behice was frustrated by her isolation and envied the freedom and health of her sisters.
 She was ever very sensibile and delicate.
 Her greatest wish was to get married.
 Her father prepared her dowry and chose a groom to make her happy, but he always delayed the wedding because he didn't think she was healthy enough.
 When her uncle Abdülaziz ascended the throne, she also asked him, who finally said yes and arranged an engagement for her.

-He chose Hamid Halil Bey, the son of Mehmed Nurullah Bey, and the grandson of Halil Hamid Pasha, and six years younger than her.
+He chose Halil Hamid Bey, the son of Mehmed Nurullah Bey, and the grandson of Halil Hamid Pasha, and six years younger than her.
 In 1875, her uncle, Sultan Abdulaziz betrothed her to him.
 On that occasion, Refia wrote to Behice that she had seen her fiancée through the window and that he had seemed handsome, polite and well dressed.